 - A C.V.
 (3-page max).

-- Currently enrolled Thayer Ph.D. students also need to submit a letter or email of approval from their thesis advisor.
+- Currently enrolled engineering PhD students also need a letter of recommendation from their thesis advisor.

 - January 1: Application and materials due

 - Late January to early February: Interviews (by telephone or on-campus)